JohannesHaubner/ShapeOpt_short/README.md

 Here:
 - the code does not run in parallel
-- only the Stokes example is implemented
+- only a Stokes example is implemented

 ## Usage/Examples